SystemsApproach/private5g/software/gnb.rst

   bookmark for that channel includes summaries of different combinations people have tried.

-The following assumes you start with a variant of ``vars/main.yml`` customized for running physical 5G radios, which is easy to do:
+This blueprint assumes you start with a variant of ``vars/main.yml`` customized for running physical 5G radios.
+This is easy to do:

 .. code-block::